glamod/marine_qc/docs/introduction.rst

 :func:`.find_multiple_rounded_values`
 =====================================

+Tests whether there are large numbers of rounded values in a sequence of reports.

 A sequence of reports is checked for values which are given to a whole number.
 If more than a specified fraction of observations are given to a whole number and the total number of whole numbers exceeds a specified threshold then all the flags for all the rounded numbers are set to 1, fail.
 The flags for all other reports are set to 0, pass.

 :func:`.find_repeated_values`
 =============================

+Tests whether there are implausibly large number of repeated values in a sequence of reports.

 A sequence of reports is checked for values which are repeated many times.
 If more than a specified fraction of reports have the same value and the total number of reports of that value exceeds a specified threshold then